almostearthling/when-command-docs/wizard.rst

 To remove an action it is sufficient to select it from the list (a more detailed description is shown under the list) and click the *Delete* button.
 After confirmation, the action is completely removed from the system.

+If the user only wants to suspend checks and consequences for an action, the first page of the manager application also gives the possibility to just *disable* (and possibly *reenable*) a previously defined action: selecting the appropriate line in the list (enabled actions are marked with a green circle containing a tick mark) and clicking the *Disable* button causes the action to be ineffective without deleting it.
+It can be enabled again at a later time when needed, by just selecting it and clicking the *Enable* button.

 Other Uses for the When Wizard Manager